PronitNag/Javascript_notes/DOM_manimulation/3_How to Change the Content of DOM Elements.md

 Hello, World!
 ```

-You can set the `innerText` of an HTML element like this, but this will replace the existing text and add a line break (`br`) element for every line break:
+You can set the `innerText` of an HTML element like this, but this will replace the existing text and **add a line break (`br`) element** for every line break:

 ```javascript
 container.innerText = "JavaScript is awesome!";
 ```

-Since `innerText` takes visibility into account, getting its value triggers a process called "reflow", that recalculates the position of certain elements on the website.
+Since `innerText` takes visibility into account, getting its value triggers a process called **"reflow"**, that recalculates the position of certain elements on the website.
 This process can be computationally intensive, so you should avoid triggering it if possible.

 ---

 ## Great.
 Now let's talk about `textContent`

-`textContent` returns the plain text content of an element, including all the text within its descendants.
+`textContent` returns the **plain text content** of an element, including all the text within its descendants.

 The most important difference between `innerText` and `textContent` is that `textContent` always returns the full text content of an HTML element and its descendants, regardless of whether it's visible or hidden.